chesterwizzle/Haikuverse/README.md

         *   Audio: `onGenerateAudioRequested` callback (via `AudioToolkitModal`) triggers `_MyAppState._triggerAudioGeneration`.

 *   **`stars_screen.dart` - AI Image Pairing and Favorite Exploration Interface:**
-    *   **Purpose:** Enables users to generate and associate AI-powered images (Imagen 3 via `VertexAIService`) with their favorite haikus.
+    * **Purpose:** Enables users to generate and associate AI-powered images (Imagen 3 via `VertexAIService`) with their favorite haikus and manage the slideshow order.
     * **Key UI:** Three-column layout with navigation arrows.
 Central column displays the current haiku, its associated image, and image save slots.
+Includes a link to the reordering screen.
     * **Logic:**
         * Uses `IndexProvider` for navigation and `CurrentImageProvider` for local image state tracking.
         * Image Generation: Calls the injected `VertexAIService.generateImages()`.
 Uploads image bytes to Firebase Storage via `StorageService`.
         * Image Saving: Navigates to `ImageSlotsScreen`.
 On confirmation, `_MyAppState._associateImageUrlToHaiku` is called.
+        * Image Reordering: Launches `ReorderImagesScreen` to allow users to drag-and-drop their three images into a new order for the slideshow.

 *   **`constellations_screen.dart` - Haikuverse Community Hub & Constellation Management:**
     *   **Purpose:** Main hub for publishing haikus, managing owned constellations, and exploring the Haikuverse.